 Every year, pupils in Year 6 undergo official 'SATs' tests.

-The information below shows the latest results for the children who took the tests in May 2017.
+The information below shows the latest results for the children who took the tests in May 2019.
+Please note these performance measures are not current due to SATs 2020 and 2021 being cancelled due to the pandemic.

 The DfE publishes these statistics - if you would like to see more detailed information or earlier years' figures, please use the link below.

-The first tables show the percentage of pupils reaching the expeced and higher standards in the tested subjects.
+The first tables show the percentage of pupils reaching the expected and higher standards in the tested subjects.
 Below that we have published the scaled scores.

-This is a new way of measuring attainment.
 Children are given a scaled score based on their SATs tests.
 100 is the expected level, those with a score less than 100 are working at a lower level.
-All the scores are averaged out to enable comparisons to be made bewteen schools.
+All the scores are averaged out to enable comparisons to be made between schools.

 *Writing is measured by teacher assessment